usnistgov/FIPS201/_FIPS201/authentication.md

 |PKI-AUTH|AA3|
 {:latex-table="6-1" latex-caption="PIV Authentication Mechanisms for Remote/Network Access"}

 The [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63) defined authenticator assurance levels are not specified for local authentication use cases (e.g.; authentication to a resource co-located with the cardholder).
-Nevertheless, the PIV authentication mechanisms provide for gradulated levels of authentication assurance for local authentication use cases based on its characteristics outlined in [Section 6.2](authentication.md#s-6-2).
+Nevertheless, the PIV authentication mechanisms provide for graduated levels of authentication assurance for local authentication use cases based on their characteristics outlined in [Section 6.2](authentication.md#s-6-2).
 The assurance provided by each of the PIV authentication mechanisms for local authentication use cases is summarized in [Table 6-3](authentication.md#table-6-3).

 [Table 6-3.
 PIV Authentication Mechanisms for Local Workstation Access](authentication.md#table-6-1){:name="table-6-3"}
 {:latex-ignore="true"}